OtomadWiki/mediawiki-skins-Kawaii-Timeless/README.md

 Kawaii Timeless
 ====

-Modern hybrid Timeless skin for Chinese Otomad Wiki
+Modern Timeless skin for Chinese Otomad Wiki

-Some codes are from [Citizen skin](https://github.com/StarCitizenTools/mediawiki-skins-Citizen)

 ## How to Use